On $k$-neighborly reorientations of oriented matroids: Abstract

 \section{Abstract}

 We study the existence and the number of $k$-neighborly reorientations of an oriented matroid.
-This leads to $k$-variants of McMullen's problem and Roudneff's conjecture, the case $k=1$ being the original statements on complete cells in arrangements.
-Adding to results of Larman and García-Colín, we provide new bounds on the $k$-McMullen's problem and prove the conjecture for several ranks and $k$ by computer.
-Further, we show that $k$-Roudneff's conjecture for fixed rank and $k$ reduces to a finite case analyse.
+This leads to $k$-variants of McMullen's problem and Roudneff's conjecture, the case $k=1$ being the original statements.
+Adding to results of Larman and García-Colín, we provide new bounds on $k$-McMullen's problem and prove the conjecture for several ranks and $k$ by computer.
+Further, we show that $k$-Roudneff's conjecture for fixed rank and $k$ reduces to a finite case analysis.
 As a consequence we prove the conjecture for odd rank $r$ and $k=\frac{r-1}{2}$ as well as for rank $6$ and $k=2$ with the aid of the computer.